UAE, Malaysia, Rwanda seek to boost AI adoption in Global South

 Within the framework of the Centre for the Fourth Industrial Revolution (C4IR) global network, the countries will work together to promote ethics and governance in AI to help societies and economies in the Global South harness its potential.

-Through a signing a Memorandum of Understanding, the countries agreed to expand the scope of the C4IR AI Fellowship Programme, which was initially signed by the UAE and Rwanda at the 2024 World Economic Forum (WEF) Annual Meeting in Davos.
+Through a signing a Memorandum of Understanding (MoU), the countries agreed to expand the scope of the C4IR AI Fellowship Program, which was initially signed by the UAE and Rwanda at the 2024 World Economic Forum (WEF) Annual Meeting in Davos.
 The knowledge exchange platform was created to connect leaders, innovators, and experts in the AI space.

-Singh Deo added, “We hope that the C4IR Network AI Fellowship Programme, resulting from this collaboration, will serve as a vital bridge, connecting AI leaders and experts across continents.
+Singh Deo, added: “We hope that the C4IR Network AI Fellowship Program, resulting from this collaboration, will serve as a vital bridge, connecting AI leaders and experts across continents.
 By sharing knowledge, exchanging talent, and co-creating solutions, we aim to address the critical challenges and harness the immense potential of AI for the benefit of not only our nations, but the wider global community.”

 The UAE Centre for the Fourth Industrial Revolution (UAE C4IR), overseen by DFF and launched in April 2019 in a partnership between the UAE Government and WEF, plays a key role in facilitating collaboration and exchange.
 Over the past six years, the centre has forged several impactful partnerships and initiatives.

-The Global Centre for the Fourth Industrial Revolution Network is a platform for multistakeholder collaboration, bringing together public and private sectors to maximise technological benefits to society while minimising the risks.
+The Global Centre for the Fourth Industrial Revolution Network is a platform for multistakeholder collaboration, bringing together public and private sectors to maximize technological benefits to society while minimizing the risks.
 It explores exponential technologies and drives their responsible adoption and application, leveraging a global network of independent national and thematic centres.